move-language/move/language/documentation/book/src/generics.md

 arguments to phantom type parameters are not considered when deriving the abilities for generic types, thus avoiding the need for spurious ability annotations.
 For this relaxed rule to be sound,
-Move's type system guarantees that a parameter declared as phantom is either not used at all in the struct definition, or it is only used as an argument to type parameters also declared as phantom.
+Move's type system guarantees that a parameter declared as `phantom` is either not used at all in the struct definition, or it is only used as an argument to type parameters also declared as `phantom`.

 #### Declaration